CVS Health (NYSE:CVS) Issues FY 2021 Earnings Guidance

-Several equities analysts recently issued reports on CVS shares.
-Deutsche Bank Aktiengesellschaft lifted their price target on shares of CVS Health from $101.00 to $107.00 and gave the company a buy rating in a report on Friday, November 5th.
-Credit Suisse Group boosted their price objective on shares of CVS Health from $100.00 to $107.00 and gave the company an outperform rating in a report on Friday, November 5th.
-Morgan Stanley upped their price target on shares of CVS Health from $99.00 to $114.00 and gave the company an overweight rating in a report on Tuesday, August 31st.
-Royal Bank of Canada upped their price target on shares of CVS Health from $97.00 to $107.00 and gave the company an outperform rating in a report on Thursday, November 4th.
-Finally, Truist Securities boosted their price objective on shares of CVS Health from $94.00 to $112.00 and gave the stock a buy rating in a research report on Thursday, November 4th.
-Four equities research analysts have rated the stock with a hold rating, thirteen have assigned a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat, the company has a consensus rating of Buy and a consensus target price of $104.11.
+Several equities research analysts have issued reports on the company.
+Royal Bank of Canada raised their price target on CVS Health from $97.00 to $107.00 and gave the company an outperform rating in a report on Thursday, November 4th.
+Citigroup lifted their target price on CVS Health from $98.00 to $111.00 and gave the stock a buy rating in a report on Thursday, November 4th.
+They noted that the move was a valuation call.
+Morgan Stanley lifted their target price on CVS Health from $99.00 to $114.00 and gave the stock an overweight rating in a report on Tuesday, August 31st.
+Truist lifted their target price on CVS Health from $94.00 to $112.00 and gave the stock a buy rating in a report on Thursday, November 4th.
+Finally, Barclays lifted their target price on CVS Health from $100.00 to $110.00 and gave the stock an overweight rating in a report on Thursday, November 4th.
+Four research analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat, the company has an average rating of Buy and an average target price of $104.11.

-The company also recently disclosed a quarterly dividend, which was paid on Monday, November 1st.
-Shareholders of record on Friday, October 22nd were paid a dividend of $0.50 per share.
-The ex-dividend date was Thursday, October 21st.
-This represents a $2.00 dividend on an annualized basis and a yield of 2.15%.
-CVS Health’s payout ratio is 34.97%.
+The firm also recently announced a quarterly dividend, which was paid on Monday, November 1st.
+Shareholders of record on Friday, October 22nd were given a $0.50 dividend.
+This represents a $2.00 dividend on an annualized basis and a yield of 2.16%.
+The ex-dividend date of this dividend was Thursday, October 21st.
+CVS Health’s dividend payout ratio is presently 34.97%.

-In related news, COO Jonathan C. Roberts sold 108,870 shares of the firm’s stock in a transaction that occurred on Wednesday, November 3rd.
-The shares were sold at an average price of $95.00, for a total value of $10,342,650.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Troyen A. Brennan sold 2,625 shares of the firm’s stock in a transaction that occurred on Thursday, September 2nd.
-The shares were sold at an average price of $87.00, for a total transaction of $228,375.00.
-Following the completion of the transaction, the executive vice president now owns 140,201 shares of the company’s stock, valued at approximately $12,197,487.
+In other news, COO Jonathan C. Roberts sold 108,870 shares of the business’s stock in a transaction dated Wednesday, November 3rd.
+The stock was sold at an average price of $95.00, for a total transaction of $10,342,650.00.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, EVP Troyen A. Brennan sold 28,159 shares of the business’s stock in a transaction dated Monday, November 1st.
+The stock was sold at an average price of $90.00, for a total value of $2,534,310.00.
 The disclosure for this sale can be found here.
-Insiders have sold 222,411 shares of company stock worth $20,387,951 over the last quarter.
-Corporate insiders own 0.69% of the company’s stock.
+In the last quarter, insiders sold 222,411 shares of company stock worth $20,387,951.
+Company insiders own 0.69% of the company’s stock.

 CVS Health Corp. engages in the provision of health care services.
 It operates through the following segments: Pharmacy Services, Retail or Long Term Care, Health Care Benefits, and Corporate/Other.
 The Pharmacy Services segment offers pharmacy benefit management solutions.
 The Retail or Long Term Care segment includes selling of prescription drugs and assortment of general merchandise.